BluePanda-io/NLP_NaturalLanguageProcessing/README.md

 # Also Machine Learning Models were developed
 The above preprocessing was used to recognize the sentiment of Tweets and movie reviews

+(note: Courses that was used as the educational material of NLP: Natural Language Processing Specialization)